AliyunContainerService/gpushare-scheduler-extender/docs/install.md

 > Notice: please remove default GPU device plugin, for example, if you are using [nvidia-device-plugin](https://github.com/NVIDIA/k8s-device-plugin/blob/v1.11/nvidia-device-plugin.yml), you can run `kubectl delete ds -n kube-system nvidia-device-plugin-daemonset` to delete.

 ## 4\.
 Add gpushare node labels to the nodes requiring GPU sharing
+You need to add a label "gpushare=true" to all node where you want to install device plugin because the device plugin is deamonset.
 ```bash
 kubectl label node <target_node> gpushare=true
 ```